gurgeous/simhilarity/README.md

 # Welcome to simhilarity

-Simhilarity is a small gem for quickly matching up text strings that are similar but not identical.
-It's fast for small datasets.
-On my lowly machine it takes 1.2s to match 40 strings against 2500 potential matches.
+Simhilarity is a gem for quickly matching up text strings that are similar but not identical.
+Here is how it works:

-Here's how it works:

 1. Normalize strings.
-Downcase, remove non-alpha, etc. For example:
+Downcase, remove non-alpha, etc:

    ```ruby
    normalize("Hello,  WORLD!") => "hello world"
    ```

 1. Calculate [ngrams](http://en.wikipedia.org/wiki/N-gram) from strings.
-Specifically, it creates bigrams (2 character ngrams) and also creates an ngram for each sequence of digits in the string.
-For example:
+Specifically, it creates bigrams (2 character ngrams) and also creates an ngram for each sequence of digits in the string:

    ```ruby
                         # bigrams                        # digits
    ngrams("hi 123") => ["hi", "i ", " 1", "12", "23"] + ["123"]
    ```

 1. Calculate frequency of ngrams in the corpus.

+1. Select pairs of strings that might be matches.
+These are called **candidates**, and there are a few different ways they are chosen - see [options](#options).
+Simhilarity will try to pick the best method based on the size of your data set.

-1. Score pairs of strings by measuring ngram overlap (with frequency weighting), using the [dice coefficient](http://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient).
+1. Score candidates by measuring ngram overlap (with frequency weighting), using the [dice coefficient](http://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient).

 1. For each input string, return the match with the highest score.

-Here's output from a sample run:
+Here is output from a sample run:

 ```
 score   needle                                      haystack